 10. Ileus

 An ileus is when your bowels become “lazy” or “sleepy.”
-This can occur for a number of reasons including infection, inflammation, recent surgery (especially in the abdomen), narcotic use, severe illness, and lack of physical activity.
 An ileus causes your bowels to fill with air and fluid, resulting in distention and pain.

 11. Gastroparesis

 Stomach spasms are a common occurrence in pregnancy.
-Most causes of stomach spasms during pregnancy are harmless, but you should see a doctor if you have pain, or constant or recurring spasms.
+Most causes of stomach spasms during pregnancy are harmless, but you should see a doctor if you have pain or constant or recurring spasms.

 Gas

-Gas is a very common symptom of pregnancy.
+Gas is a common symptom of pregnancy.
 This is because the progesterone your body produces to support the pregnancy also relaxes your muscles, including the muscles of your intestine.
 That slows down your digestion and allows gas to build up.

 Other symptoms include: